-Once you are ready to make the labels, contact Ms. Janina (Nina) Jadrych at 850-575-9000.
-If she does not answer, send an email to Nina (email@example.com), Ms. Theresa Haworth (firstname.lastname@example.org), and Mr. Albert Hall (email@example.com ) identifying yourself and indicating when you would like to come in.
+Once you are ready to make the labels, contact Ms. Theresa Haworth (email@example.com) at 850-645-7461, and Mr. Albert Hall (firstname.lastname@example.org ) identifying yourself and indicating when you would like to come in.
 This is not absolutely necessary, since the people at LTS will be happy to assist you even if you just drop in, but it is nice to give them advance warning of your arrival.

-The LTS building is currently (2016) located at 711 West Madison Street, five blocks south and two blocks west of Dodd Hall.
-They have parking on the west side of the building, but all spots are metered, so bring quarters.
-(1 quarter = 30 minutes, enough time to do maybe 100 books on your first visit.)
-Once you enter the building, Theresa will likely come to greet you and direct you to Nina, who will explain how to use the label printer.
+The LTS building is currently located at 715 West Madison Street, five blocks south and two blocks west of Dodd Hall.
+They have parking on the west side of the building for faculty and staff, and nearby metered parking for those without parking permits.
+Once you enter the building, Theresa will likely come to greet you and direct you to Al, who will explain how to use the label printer.
 If no one is available to assist you, which is unlikely, you can follow these instructions (but you will need someone to sign in at the computer):

 - From the door, follow the path along the right side of the room, past the main desk on the right, and you should see on your left a pair of computers facing each other, each next to a dot matrix printer loaded with label paper.